clovis-de-melo/clovis-de-melo/README.md

 # Hello world, nice to meet you!

-Senior CMS Content Author/Editor with 5 years of combined web content experience at IBM and EPAM Systems and three Adobe certifications.
-Strong technical foundation from previous support roles at Google, Facebook, and Cognizant.
-Expertise in content management systems, digital content authoring, and front-end technologies.
-Proven track record of delivering high-quality content and user experiences.
-Bilingual professional (English/Portuguese) with international study and work experience in Vancouver, Canada.
+Senior CMS Content Manager with 9+ years in the tech industry and 5+ years specializing in enterprise web content management.
+Expertise in multilingual site management, content migration, digital asset management (DAM), and front-end technologies (HTML, CSS).
+Proven track record of delivering enterprise-scale content for global Fortune 500 clients.
+English-proficient professional with extensive experience collaborating within cross-functional marketing Agile teams in NA, LATAM, EMEA, and APAC, complemented by international academic and professional experience in Vancouver, Canada.

 Feel free to add me on [Linkedin](https://www.linkedin.com/in/clovisdemelo/).